Oshlack/Clinker/README.md

 # Clinker - linking fusions to cancer

-**Note: Responses to issues may be slow/sporadic/non-existent as I'm pursuing a new career.
-I'll do my best!**

 Fusion Super Transcript generator and Plotter

 Please refer to the [wiki](https://github.com/Oshlack/Clinker/wiki) for further information & documentation.